"

 How do I know if I’m right or wrong?

 Several potential outcomes emerge when important ethical questions are asked.
-They’re not always resulting in a clear answer.
-These questions can cause people to come to certain conclusions that may be unnerving.
-Additionally, the answers that people often struggle with produce actions and outcomes that present obstacles to moving along with better ethical thinking and problem-solving.
+The questions don’t always result in a clear answer.
+They also can cause people to come to certain conclusions that may be unnerving.
+Additionally, the answers that people often struggle with produce actions and outcomes that create obstacles to moving along with better ethical thinking and problem-solving.

 The issue of blame: